Bullet Holes

 "Bullet Holes" is the lead single from The Kingdom, the eighth studio album by English rock band Bush.
-It featured in the 2019 action film John Wick: Chapter 3 - Parabellum.
+It was featured in the 2019 action film John Wick: Chapter 3 – Parabellum.

-Content

 Musical style

 In allusion to the song's musical content, Rolling Stone detailed "echoy blues guitar riffs" and "seething bass", descending into a "punk" style".

-A strong resemblance between the style of "Bullet Holes" and U2's "Bullet the Blue Sky" has been remarked upon.
+"Bullet Holes" has a strong musical similarity to U2's "Bullet the Blue Sky" (1987).

 Music video

 The music video for "Bullet Holes" was directed by Jesse Davey.